nyu-oop-fall16/translator-trOOPers/README.md

 * Boot.java
 * Translator.java

-In order to run the translator, the user must call sbt from the terminal in the translator directory and then call "runTranslator".
+In order to run the translator WITHOUT using the shell script, the user must call sbt from the terminal in the translator directory and then call "runTranslator".
 The files output.h, output.cpp, and main.cpp in the output folder will then be modified accordingly.

 In sbt do: